tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 			}

 			/// <summary>
 			/// Remove the pedestrian entity from the DOTS simulation.
-All custom states, locomotion & animation should be handled by custom user code using monobehavior scripts.
+All custom states, locomotion & animation should be handled by custom user code using monobehaviour scripts.
 			/// </summary>
 			public bool Activate()
 			{